 provide HCFA with information on the impact of the waiver on the type, amount and cost of services provided under the State plan and on the health and welfare of recipients.
 After giving the State notice and an opportunity for a hearing, the Secretary may terminate a waiver for noncompliance with the requirements.

-report for purposes of determining federal financial participation (FFP), but the information is auditable.
+B. Purpose.--Forms HCFA-372 and HCFA-372(S) provide a basis for the monitoring of waivers by HCFA.
+The information is not used as a financial report for purposes of determining federal financial participation (FFP), but the information is auditable.
 The report is used by HCFA to compare actual data to the approved waiver estimates and, in conjunction with compliance review reports and Forms HCFA-2082 and HCFA-64, to determine whether to continue a home and community-based services waiver.

-Form HCFA-372 was previously revised in light of the requirements of the final regulation issued March 13, 1985, and was updated to incorporate the provisions
+Form HCFA-372 was previously revised in light of the requirements of the final regulation issued March 13, 1985, and was updated to incorporate the provisions of COBRA of 1985, OBRA of 1986 and OBRA of 1987.
+Use Form HCFA-372 for the annual report for waiver years operating under the 14-element cost-neutrality formula.

+This current update introduces the supplemental Form HCFA-372(S) and incorporates significant changes in the formula values published in a final rule on July 25, 1994 in 42 CFR 441.303.
+These changes became effective August 24, 1994.
+The revised formula simplifies the waiver cost-neutrality test and retains only formula values: D, D', G, and G'.
+Use Form HCFA-372(S) for the annual report on waiver years operating under the 4-element simplified cost-neutrality formula.

 C. Content.--Form HCFA-372 has 9 sections that provide for annual reporting of the following information: